McStasMcXtrace/Schools/ESS_March_2022_IDS_Scipp_McStas_intro/Day1_Wednesday_March_16th/04_McStas_on_ESS_cluster/README.md

 * The ```mcstas_mcsub_slurm``` command can be used to write a slurm batchfile

 ### Tasks
-* Pick an intersting instrument, either from
+* Pick an interesting instrument, either from
   * Your McStas installation example directory (File->New from template)
   * The ESS DMSC instrument repo at https://git.esss.dk/dam-group/ess-instrumentmodels (some of these